apache/cloudstack-kubernetes-provider/README.md

 ### Load Balancer

 Load balancer rule names now include the protocol as well as the LB name and service port.
-This was added with full support for udp and tcp-proxy protocols to distinguish otherwise conflicting names.
+This was added to distinguish tcp, udp and tcp-proxy service operating on the same port.
+Without this change, it would not be possible to map, for example, a service that runs on both TCP and UDP port 8000.

+:warning: **If you have existing rules, remove them before upgrading and them back afterwards.**

-If you have existing rules, they need to be removed manually after deploying new ones.
+If you don't do this, you need to manually remove the rules in CloudStack later.

 ### Metadata